Charlotte Colbert: Film

 Colbert studied screenwriting at the London Film School.
 She is the co-author of feature film Leave to Remain about underage asylum seekers in Britain with a score by Mercury Prize-winning band Alt-J. It won awards at the BUFF Film Festival and the Bergamo Film Meeting.

 In 2016, she wrote and directed The Silent Man, described in ID as "the most surreal shorts you'll ever see" with Simon Amstell, Sophie Kennedy-Clark, Ben Miller, and a cameo by Cillian Murphy.
 She wrote and directed two award winning animated shorts The Girl With Liquid Eyes with Maryam d'Abo and The Man With the Stolen Heart with Bill Nighy based on her book of short stories Topsy Turvy Tales.

 She is a producer on Dali Land directed by Mary Harron (American Psycho), co-produced with Pressman Films.
 It is a biopic about artist Salvador Dalí starring Sir Ben Kingsley, Ezra Miller, Andreja Peijic, and Suki Waterhouse.

 Colbert directed and co-wrote She Will with Alice Krige, Kota Eberhart, Malcolm McDowell, and Rupert Everett produced by Dario Argento and Ed Pressman Films with an original score by Clint Mansell.
 The film was nominated for a BIFA and won the Golden Leopard for the best first film at the Locarno Film Festival.
 It was Critic's Pick In the New York Times, and Mark Kermode described it as "an edgy psychological horror meets feminist fable".
 Jessica Kiang in Variety called it "A Superb, Sly Horror-Drama Debut Delivering Otherworldly Feminist Vengeance", Guillermo del Toro wrote it "a remarkable directorial debut, purely cinematic", and Alfonso Cuarón said "it sits in the tradition of great psychological horror films [which] leaves one questioning long after [it] is finished".

 For the release Colbert collaborated with designer Ashley Williams and street artist Clayton on capsule collections supporting End Violence Against Women and Girls and worn by model and activist Lily Cole as well as Adhel Bol.

 Colbert is the founder of Popcorn Group, a production company known for the short Leading Lady Parts (with Emilia Clarke, Florence Pugh and Gemma Chan), as well as for co-producing Fleabag in the WestEnd, and Alice Lowe's time travelling romcom TimeStalker with the BFI.

 Publishing

 Colbert was one of the publishers of The Artists Colouring Book of ABCs done in support of the Kids Company, featuring works by Grayson Perry, Alex Katz, and Tracey Emin.

 Philanthropy

 Colbert set up the Popcorn Writing Award in Edinburgh, and now runs it with the BBC Writersroom.
 The award champions brave and imaginative writing at the Edinburgh Festival Fringe every year.

 Colbert also set up the NFTS x Popcorn Writing Award which allocates a prize to the most original script from NFTS film school screenwriting graduates.

 Colbert is on the board of the Isla Foundation and the Ecology Trust.

 Personal life

-Colbert has two children with artist Philip Colbert.
-They live in Lewes, East Sussex.
+Colbert has two children with her husband, artist Philip Colbert.